levisrabah/weatherApp/README.md

 Welcome to this weather app.
 Experience extremely accurate weather data of any place around the world presented beautifuly on your device.

 ## Overview:
-The React Weather App is a simple web application that allows users to check the weather conditions for a specific location.
+This Weather App is a simple web application that allows users to check the weather conditions for a specific location.
 It provides current weather data as well as a forecast for the upcoming days.

 ## Features:
 ### Search Functionality: